CynthiaMKroeger/p_hacking_pm/conference_materials_2017/conference_materials_2017_description.md

 Project Description
 -------------------

-This project was implemented to further develop methods that were originated previously (DOI: 10.5281/zenodo.1406860) as part of a larger project (F32DK107157) to study common biases and statistical mistakes made in nutrition and obesity research.
+This project was implemented to further develop methods that were originated previously (DOI: 10.5281/zenodo.1406882) as part of a larger project (F32DK107157) to study common biases and statistical mistakes made in nutrition and obesity research.
 One such bias is p-hacking.
-As the poster describes in more detail, this project replicated a previously implemented rapid and high-volume method for detecting p-hacking in scientific literature, as well as refined previous methods.
-Details of these changes are described in more detail below.
-This work has since been further developed and presented on, and a manuscript with fully-developed methods is now being developed for publication.
+As the poster describes in more detail, this project replicated a previously implemented rapid and high-volume method for detecting p-hacking in scientific literature.
+This work has since been further developed and presented on, and a manuscript with fully-developed methods is now being prepared for publication.

 An abbreviated description of these two projects is as follows:

 -   2014: Initial, manual search in PubMed
 -   2016: Replication of 2014, refinement of search methods, and inclusion of search within PubMed dietary supplement subset
+-   2017: Replication of 2016, excluding the initial 2014 method

 Conference Description
 ----------------------

-This work was presented at The Obesity Society (TOS) Annual Scientific Meeting in New Orleans, Louisiana, USA, in 2016.
+This work was presented at the 5th Workshop on Biostatistics and Bioinformatics in Atlanta, Georgia, USA, in 2017.

 Contact Information for Principal Investigator and Corresponding Author
 -----------------------------------------------------------------------

-Cynthia M. Kroeger, PhD, Postdoctoral Fellow, Charles Perkins Centre, School of Pharmacy, Faculty of Medicine and Health, The University of Sydney. <cynthia.kroeger@sydney.edu.au>
+-   Cynthia M. Kroeger, PhD, Postdoctoral Fellow, Charles Perkins Centre, School of Pharmacy, Faculty of Medicine and Health, The University of Sydney. <cynthia.kroeger@sydney.edu.au>

 At the time of presentation, Dr. Kroeger was a Postdoctoral Fellow at The University of Alabama at Birmingham.